NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 ### Additional Requirements for Your Symbol
 Your symbol should have just two pins (whereas the symbol you used in your throughhole schematic had 4).
 They should be called `A` and `B`, and pressing the button should connect them electrically.

-Note that your package has four SMDs.
-You'll need to connect two SMDs from the package to a single pin in symbol.
+Note that your footprint has four SMDs.
+You'll need to connect two SMDs from the footprint to a single pin in symbol.
 You do this in the "Connect" dialog.
 Just select one pin and two pads, and click connect.

 ![](images/symbol.png)

 ###

 ### Additional Requirements for Your Device
-There are a few other things you'll need to be sure of in the package you build:
+There are a few other things you'll need to be sure of in the footprint you build:

 * You need two add three "attributes" to the new variant you created, which can be edited using the `Attribute` button on the device screen (see below screenshot):